10 fun untranslatable words

 (6) Dépaysement – Dépaysement (French) is a feeling of restlessness that comes up when one is away from their home country.
 It is often accompanied by a culture shock and the sense that one doesn't belong.

 (7) Leiliviskaja – This Estonian word describes a person who throws water on hot rocks to make more steam at a sauna.
-This is the perfect example of cultural differences being reflected in languages.
-Who would need a word for that in Hawaii?
+This is the perfect example of culture being reflected in a language.
+Who would need a word for that in a country where it's always sunny and warm?

 (8) Yakamoz - This Turkish word describes the moonlight when shining on the sea.
 Fun fact: Yakamoz was voted as the most beautiful word in the world by the German Institute for Foreign Cultural Relations in 2007.
 Among the 2500 words participating in the competition, Yakamoz took the first place.
 The Chinese word “hu lu” (snore) and the African Baganda tribe’s word “volongoto” (chaotic) took the second and third place respectively.

 (9) Drachenfutter – This German word means ‘dragon food’.
-It describes a gift (chocolate, flowers or other presents) one might pick up for their partner on the way home to apologise after having done something wrong or unthoughtful and feeling guilty about it.
+It describes a gift (chocolate, flowers or other presents) one might pick up for their partner on the way home to apologise after having done something unthoughtful.

 (10) Gluggaveður – This beautiful Icelandic word can be translated as 'window-weather'.
 It describes the weather that's pleasant to look at through a window, but it's not nice to be out with.